1. News

 Cheaper than the competition

 Any claims about ‘cheap’ or ‘cheapest’ should be regarded with caution.
-Of course, you don’t want to (and shouldn’t!) spend over the odds for excellent tax advice.
+Of course, you don’t want to (and shouldn’t!) spend over the odds for robust tax advice.
 But putting together a high-quality team of tax advisers and sector specialists is an investment.

 Whenever an adviser makes claims about low fees, then reasonable doubt must be cast either on the composition of their in-house team or their process.
 Somewhere down the line corners are being cut.
-Many advisers use software to automate key tasks in filing an R&D tax relief claim.
-Software isn’t bad, in and of itself – but it should be used to enhance claims, not cut costs.

 How to challenge this marketing message: